joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 - **Ohio State**, ranked No. 1 entering the 2025 season, serves as the ultimate stress test.
 Simulating this matchup allows us to evaluate whether the blueprint can scale against elite talent, coaching, and tempo.

 Together, these games offer a spectrum of challenge—from proven success to aspirational disruption.

+I also accounted for the coaching tendencies for these 2 teams (as I did for Georgia):

+- **Marcus Freeman (Notre Dame)**: Aggressive fourth-down decisions and analytics-driven play-calling increase scoring efficiency and reduce variance.
+- **Ryan Day (Ohio State)**: High red zone conversion and vertical tempo remain, but reduced scoring variance reflects officiating disparities and situational constraints.

 ---